jcburley/joker/README.md

 Before building Joker, one can optionally run this tool against a Go source tree (as `run.sh` automatically does).
 The Go source tree _must_ correspond to the version of Go used to build Joker itself, to populate `joker/std/go/` and modify related Joker source files.
 Further, the build parameters (`$GOARCH`, `$GOOS`, etc.) must match -- so `build-all.sh` would have to pass those to this tool (if it was to be used) for each of the targets.

-This is still just a proof of concept; for example, `net.LookupMX()` returns a vector including a vector of maps, which is not quite correct (since the Go function returns an array of pointers to the `MX` type), although it's quite useful and convenient.
+This is still just a proof of concept; for example, `net.LookupMX()` returns a vector including a vector of pointers to `net.MX` objects, which cannot yet be properly examined.

 You can run it standalone like this:

 ```
 $ cd joker # Joker source directory on this branch and fork
-$ ln -s <go-source-directory> GO.link
 $ go run tools/gostd/main.go --output-code 2>&1 | less
 ```

 Then page through the output.
 Code snippets intended for e.g. `joker/std/go/net.joke` are printed to `stdout`, making iteration (during development of this tool) much easier.
-Specify `--joker <joker-source-directory>` (typically `--joker .`) to get all the individual `*.joke` and `*.go` files in `<dir>/std/go/`, along with modifications to `<dir>/main.go`, `<dir>/core/data/core.joke`, and `<dir>/std/generate-std.joke`.
+Specify `--joker <joker-source-directory>` (typically `--joker .`) to get all the individual `*.joke` and `*.go` files in `<dir>/std/go/`, along with modifications to `<dir>/custom.go`, `<dir>/core/data/core.joke`, and `<dir>/std/generate-std.joke`.

 Anything not supported results in either a `panic` or, more often, the string `ABEND` along with some kind of explanation.
 The latter is used to auto-detect a non-convertible function, in which case the snippet(s) are still output, but commented-out, so it's easy to see what's missing and (perhaps) why.

 Among things to do to "productize" this:

-* Might have to replace the current ad-hoc tracking of Go packages with something that respects `import` and the like
+* MOSTLY DONE: Might have to replace the current ad-hoc tracking of Go packages with something that respects `import` and the like
-* SOMEWHAT DONE: Have tool generate more-helpful docstrings than just copying the ones with the Go functions -- e.g. the parameter types, maybe decorated with extra information?
+* DONE: Have tool generate more-helpful docstrings than just copying the ones with the Go functions -- e.g. the parameter types, maybe decorated with extra information?
 * Document the code better
 * Assess performance impact (especially startup time) on Joker, and mitigate as appropriate